 If you are enrolled at Utah State University and another college or university via a Federal Aid Consortium Agreement, you will not qualify for the Utah State Promise.

-USU will use funding from the Utah Access Promise to help support the Utah State Promise.
+USU will use funding from the Utah Promise Program to help support the Utah State Promise.
 However, this funding only represents a small portion of the overall budget.
 For this reason, USU will contribute a significant portion of funding to support the scholarship.

 The above frequently asked questions summarize the primary criteria and administrative terms of the Utah State Promise Scholarship program.
 All criteria and administrative terms of participation in the Utah State Promise Scholarship program will be presented to scholarship recipients prior to award and must be accepted by all scholarship recipients as a condition of the award.
 The criteria and administrative terms of the Utah State Promise Scholarship are subject to change and may be modified for a given upcoming semester at any time prior to the award funds being transferred to the accounts of recipient students.
 Neither the application/FAFSA nor the presentation of the Utah State Promise scholarship on this or other university websites is intended to constitute an legal offer or contract between Utah State University and any scholarship applicant.